Tutoriels Backend

 })

-This guide allowed us to create a web application ready to work.
+This guide helped us create a ready-to-run web application.

-To simplify your task, you can directly use the source code of this application, to test it and verify that it works.
+To make things easier for you, you can directly use the source code of this application to test it and verify that it works.

 This first application nevertheless remains basic.

-I will suggest a number of steps to complete that will allow you to create a more complex application.
+Finally, I will offer you a number of steps that will allow you to create a more complex application.

 As we saw previously, Git will allow us to manage all our source codes.

-A quick tour of Wikipedia https://en.wikipedia.org/wiki/GitHub tells us that
+A quick look at Wikipedia https://en.wikipedia.org/wiki/GitHub tells us that

-GitHub is the largest source code host in the world.
+GitHub is the world's largest source code hosting service.

 I therefore advise you to publish your sources on this host.